 Pruning: In general, these are excellent plants to forget about.
 Leave them in a bright, sunny location and water very sparingly.
 Water in the morning to prevent water from remaining on the leaves during the night.
 Remove any dead leaves from rosettes, as they invite rot and insects.
 When a rosette has flowered, it will die shortly.

-Problems: In the event of an unhealthy plant, the first thing to examine is your watering habits.
+Problems: If a plant is unhealthy, the first thing to examine is your watering habits.
 The most common problem is root rot due to overwatering.
-If the soil is too wet, do not hope it will safely dry out if you do not water it for a while.
+If the soil is too wet, do not expect it to dry out safely if you do not water it for a while.
 Replace the soil immediately.

 One of the most common pests to houseplants is mealybugs, and your Orostachys may fall prey to these pests.
-However, the mealybugs will attack the roots more often than not due to the tightly packed leaves.
+However, mealybugs will attack the roots more often because the leaves are tightly packed.
 This makes them far less visible than mealybugs, which attack leaf-stem junctions.
 The symptoms of a root mealybug infestation are slowed or stopped growth (though in winter, this is a normal sign of dormancy).
 If this occurs without apparent cause, remove the plant from the pot and examine the roots.
 A white cottony substance on the roots and soil is a sure sign of mealybug infestation.
-Remove all soil and wash the roots gently.
+Remove all soil and gently wash the roots.
 Remove any damaged roots with a sharp, sterile knife or scissors.
 Let them dry very thoroughly before replanting.

 Source: everything2.com